 The title “Race Riot” overlooks not only the peaceful character of the protests shown in the photo reportage and switches victims and perpetrators; it also disregards the broader context of violence to which the African American population was exposed.
 In Birmingham alone, Black civil rights activists were the target of more than 21 bomb attacks between 1955 and 1963, in which many people were killed.
 Law enforcement tolerated and encouraged racist violence and terrorist acts.
 Numerous police officers belonged to the Ku Klux Klan.
 White jurors protected perpetrators from conviction.
 Instead, those protesting non-violently for civil rights were arrested as “criminals” and “lawbreakers”.

 It is not only the title that miasmatically inverts the violent relationships actually prevailing in American society at that time; Warhol’s silkscreens also fail to expose the ideological twist of the “Life” reportage, which on the one hand wanted to help the Black civil rights movement achieve greater visibility and recognition, but at the same time reproduced racist thought patterns.
 In his work “129 Die in Jet,” for example, he used the entire title page of the “New York Mirror,” thus exposing the mechanisms of tabloid reporting.
 From “Life Magazine,” by contrast, he extracted only the three images and omitted the layout with its headline and caption.
 The double page mentioned above shows unmistakably that the texts in “Life” denounce the protests.
 On the one hand, the caption (by an unknown author) aims to expose the racism of the Birmingham police chief; at the same time, however, it portrays the protestors as cunning strategists who gain media attention from the police’s actions.
-In order to historically situate the rhetoric and the idiomatic differences of the chosen ascriptions, and to shed light on the structurally racist aspects of the magazine as well as Warhol’s work, the caption is reproduced here in full (this also applies to the other quotations in the course of the text):
+The racist terms employed in the quoted passages are not reproduced here (this also applies to the other quotations in the course of the text):